 For the record, I started out with a very reputable partnership publishing company, and my books did quite well.
-I did have to pay them for their services, and they took care of the cover design, the printing, and the distribution.
+I had to pay them for their services, and they took care of the cover design, printing, and distribution.
 Like a traditional publisher, they paid also royalties, but unlike a traditional publisher, I retained the rights to my book, and I could leave them at any time.

 Self publishing has lost much of the stigma it once had, and, on rare occasions, a traditional publisher will pick up a self published author.

 The big advantage to self publishing is that the author has complete control over all aspects of the publishing process.
 This includes editing, proofing, typesetting and ebook formatting, printing and distribution.
 In other words, it’s a lot of work.
-However, Amazon has made this process somewhat easier with their self publishing tools; CreateSpace and Kindle Direct Publishing.
+Amazon has made this process somewhat easier with their in house self publishing tools.
 Even so, editing and proofing are still the author’s responsibility.

 I was lucky.
 I was a graphic designer for many years before I became an author.
-In 2011 my partnership publisher decided she wanted to change her business model and specialize in children’s books, while I had switched genres and had started writing contemporary romance.
+In 2011 my partnership publisher decided to change her business model and specialize in children’s books, while I had switched genres and started writing contemporary romance.
 She was, however, a mentor as well as a publisher, and I learned a lot about the publishing business from her.
 We both agreed that I was ready to start up my own publishing company.
 For me, this was the perfect choice.
 With my graphic design background, I’m able to format and design my own books.
 My company is an LLC, registered in the state of Arizona, so I was able to distribute through Ingram.
 However, after I started up my own company, Ingram created a division called Ingram Spark, which caters to self publishing authors.
 That said, I still recommend setting up an LLC if you’re serious about self publishing.
 Not only will you come across as more professional, an LLC can help protect your personal assets if you should ever experience an unexpected legal challenge.